aliyousefiaan/myt-devops-assignment/README.md

 - Use a logging system like ELK (Elasticsearch, Logstash, Kibana) or Loki for collecting logs.
 - GitOps Deployment: Utilize FluxCD or ArgoCD to automate Kubernetes deployments by continuously syncing with the Git repository.
 - Automatic Secret Rotation: Implement AWS Lambda functions to periodically rotate and update secrets in AWS Secrets Manager.
+- Use Karpenter or Cluster Autoscaler to Ensure that EKS scales nodes up/down as needed.
+- Use WAF on ALB
+- Use security group for pod feature to enhance security

 ## Deploy
 ### Pre-requirements